decentralized-identity/trustdidweb-v03/spec/abstract.md

   enables [[ref: DID portability]], such as moving the DID's web location (and so changing the DID string itself) while retaining a connection to the predecessor DID(s) and the DID's verifiable history.
-- DIDDoc updates include a proof signed by the DID Controller(s) *authorized* to update the DID.
+- DIDDoc updates contain a proof signed by the controller(s) *authorized* to update the DID.
 - An optional mechanism for publishing "pre-rotation" keys to prevent the loss of control of a DID in cases where an active private key is compromised.